berndporr/alphabot/README.md

 ### Callback

-There is callback which reports the battery voltage.
+There is a callback which reports the battery voltage.

 ## Demo programs